San José Pride: Diversity March

 The first Diversity March itself took place in 2008 and was organized by the Beso Diverso group.
 It was attended by about 70 people and followed the Second Avenue from Central Park to the Plaza de la Democracia.
 Because it coincided with a soccer match between Liga Deportiva Alajuelense and Deportivo Saprissa, the police initially asked the organizers to cancel the event for fear that sports fans could generate violence.
 However, the organizers decided to keep the march that day and it took place without complications.

 The 2009 march was organized by activist Javier Umaña, although instead of a traditional parade it was a caravan of cars.
 In 2010, the event again consisted of a march and adopted its current characteristics.
 That year, the march was organized after police authorities banned a drag queen from taking photos at an artistic event in the city, so her supporters organized the march as a form of support.
 The event was held on June 27 and was attended by dozens of people who toured Paseo Colón.

 Marching attendance increased considerably in a few years.
 In 2012 it was estimated that about 3,000 people attended, and by 2016 the figure increased to 40,000.
 In 2018, the march exceeded 100,000 participants, a figure that has been repeated in subsequent editions.

 On the same day that the 2018 march took place, the then president of the republic, Carlos Alvarado Quesada, sent an article to several media in which he publicly apologized to the LGBT community for the past role of the Costa Rican State in the denial of their rights.
 In the following year's edition, President Alvarado personally attended the march along with a government delegation, which was also composed of the first lady, Claudia Dobles Camargo, the vice president, Epsy Campbell, and several ministers of state.

 Due to the COVID-19 pandemic, the event was canceled in 2020 and 2021.

+The 2024 march paid tribute to activist Dayana Hernández, who was ill in hospital.
+She died the following day.